lhiuming/exercises-code/algs/README.md

 [include](include/), and solutions are put in folders for each chapters like [Chapter1](Chapter1/), [Chapter6](Chapter6/).

+## Notes

 Yes, the book is written for **Java**, and this repository is written in **C++** (or, more precisely, C++11, with full respect for C++14 or C++17 regarding deprecated stuffs).

-## Notes

-The utility library (utils/io.hpp, utils/random.hpp, etc.) is subtly different from those provided by the book.
+Also, the utility library (utils/io.hpp, utils/random.hpp, etc.) is subtly different from those provided by the book.
 Check the book author's packages here: https://github.com/kevin-wayne/algs4.